nathan-wisner-ms/Flexy/README.md

 # Flexy
 ## Introduction
-A command-line tool for faster PG to PG offline parallel migration.
+A command-line tool for faster PG to PG offline and online parallel migration.
 Run from any VM that can use `psql` to connect to migrating db servers.
 ## Set up
 * In your vm workspace,
 ```